catalpainternational/canoe/README.md

 # Canoe

-Canoe is the shared frontend interface for Catalpa's e-learning projects
+Canoe is the shared progressive web app for Catalpa's e-learning projects.

 ## Overview

-Canoe is designed to be a pure javascript codebase that can be hosted purely by NGINX or even on a CDN.
+Canoe is designed to be a pure javascript codebase that can be hosted simply by NGINX or even on a CDN.
-It is dependent on a backend server application that lives in the project contianing it to provide authentication, content and action storing APIs
+It is dependent on a backend server application that lives in the project contianing it to provide authentication, content and action storing APIs.

 ## Instructions